nftstorage/nftstorage.link/packages/edge-gateway/README.md

 One time set up of your cloudflare worker subdomain for dev:

-- `npm install` - Install the project dependencies
+- `pnpm install` - Install the project dependencies
 - Sign up to Cloudflare and log in with your default browser.
 - `npm i @cloudflare/wrangler -g` - Install the Cloudflare wrangler CLI
 - `wrangler login` - Authenticate your wrangler cli; it'll open your browser.
 - Copy your cloudflare account id from `wrangler whoami`
 - Update `wrangler.toml` with a new `env`.
-Set your env name to be the value of `whoami` on your system you can use `npm start` to run the worker in dev mode for you.
+Set your env name to be the value of `whoami` on your system you can use `pnpm start` to run the worker in dev mode for you.

   [**wrangler.toml**](./wrangler.toml)